igmonk/pdf-to-images/README.md

 # pdf-to-images

-Clojure wrapper for the PDFBox that converts a given page range of a PDF document to bitmap images.
+Clojure wrapper for the PDFBox that converts a page range of a PDF document to images.

 ## Installation